rajgoesout/rajgoesout.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My interests include cryptoeconomics, game theory, and product engineering.
+My interests include zkps, cryptoeconomics, game theory, and product engineering.
 I like watching cricket, playing basketball, or cooking a dish to keep my sanity.

 <!-- I work at [BUIDL Labs](https://buidllabs.io){:target="\_blank"},  -->

-I graduated from Jamia Hamdard University in 2021 with a major in Computer Science, and currently work at [BUIDL Labs](https://buidllabs.io){:target="\_blank"}.
+I graduated from Jamia Hamdard University in 2021 with a major in Computer Science, and currently work at [Find Signal Studio](https://twitter.com/findsignalHQ){:target="\_blank"}.

 - [Resume](/assets/RajdeepBharati.pdf){:target="\_blank"}
 - [Projects](/projects)